worldwide-asset-exchange/wax-node/README.md

 ## Using AWS Notes

 * Instances should have at least 7K (preferably 10K) IOPS on the volume storing the blockchain data

+## Working With Your WAX Node

+See the [API](./API.md) information to get started interacting with your WAX node.